0x1CA3/Reaper/README.md

     Reaper - An ADB-based botnet written in C.
 </h1>
 <p align="center">
-	Reaper is an ADB-based botnet that lets control the devices you infect, execute commands, and contains extra tools for playing around.
+	Reaper is an ADB-based botnet that lets you control the devices you infect, execute commands, and contains extra tools for playing around.
 It isn't just limited to ADB, it can be used as a telnet botnet, or a regular botnet.
 </p>